Lada Terra

-Lada Terra is a major landmass near the south pole of Venus which is centered at 60°S and 20°E and has a diameter of 8615 km.
+Lada Terra, named for a Slavic goddess of Love, is a major landmass near the south pole of Venus which is centered at 60°S and 20°E and has a diameter of 8615 km.
 It is defined by the International Astronomical Union as one of the three "major landmasses," or terrae, of Venus.
 The term "landmass" is not analogous to the landmass on Earth, as there are no apparent oceans on Venus.
 The term here applies to a substantial portion of land that lies above the average planetary radius, and corresponds to highlands.

 The broad region of Lada Terra contains massive coronae, rift zones, and volcanic plains as well as many other features that scientists use to attempt to piece together the history of this complex planet.
 The distinctive cross-cutting relationships found in the bedding of Lada Terra have been important in realizing relative ages of the extensional belts and coronae, as well as the complex tesserae features present planet-wide.

 In 1990 the Venus Radar Mapper revealed the largest outflow channel system on the planet located in the northern region of Lada Terra.
 Although Lada Terra is generally considered a highland of Venus, the topography is much lower-lying than its northern counterparts Ishtar Terra and Aphrodite Terra.

 Lada Terra is named after Lada, the Slavic goddess of love.

 Features

 Lada Terra is one of eight distinct regions on the surface of Venus.
 Ishtar Terra and Aphrodite Terra are the other significant terrae of the planet, located near the northern polar region and the equator, respectively.

 Lada Terra has a diameter of 8615 km. and covers most of the south pole region on Venus.
 The region consists of heavily deformed terrains indicating crustal deformation processes affecting the area in the past.
 The lowlands are much smoother terrain with very little deformation, which scientists postulate to be relatively young lava flow remnants.
 The most prominent region is the midlands, where gently sloping topography is disrupted by faults, fractures, and corona, making this area the most complex and studied region in Lada Terra.